microsoft/live-share/CONTRIBUTING.md

 ### Step 2B - File a VS Code or general service problems

+1. **Export logs:** Press F1 (or Ctrl-Shift-P), type "export logs" and run the "Live Share: Export Logs" command.

-Create an issue in [this repository](https://github.com/Microsoft/live-share/issues) and please include the following in the description:
+2. **Create issue:** Create an issue in [this repository](https://github.com/Microsoft/live-share/issues) and the information requested in the issue template:

   - **Tool:** VS, VS Code for Mac, VS Code for Windows
   - **OS and Version:** Windows 7/8/8.1/10, macOS Sierra/High Sierra
   - **Extension version:** Mention the version you installed with your VS/VSCode.
   - **Target Platform/Language:** Mention the language / project type you were using (e.g. ASP.NET Core, Node.js)
     - Be sure to specify whether you are using .NET Core or Full .NET for .NET related scenarios
   - **Repro steps:** Prefix the repro steps with [Host] or [Guest] to make it easy to repro the bug

-Next, attach the following:

-  - **Logs:** Zip and attach the log files from the following:
-    - Windows: ``%TEMP%\VSFeedbackVSRTCLogs``
-    - macOS: ``$TMPDIR/VSFeedbackVSRTCLogs``
-        - Type ``open $TMPDIR/VSFeedbackVSRTCLogs`` from the Terminal to have Finder open the location
-  - **VS Code Dev Tools Console Errors**: Help > Toggle Developer Tools
+3. **Attach logs:** Add a ".txt" extension to the zip file from step 1 and attach it to the bug.

 Check out the tips in "[Writing Good Problem Reports and Feature Requests](#tip-writing-good-problem-reports-and-feature-requests)" for additional suggestions.